 Apple aficionado, huh?
-Here are 20 games you need to play on your Mac
+Here are the 20 best Mac games

-Computer gaming and Mac computers haven’t always been on the best of terms.
+Gaming and Mac computers haven’t always been on the best of terms.
 Many believe the optimal PC gaming experience comes via a Windows-based machine and won’t waste their time shelling out the dough for a Mac.
-The argument usually begins — and sometimes ends — at a Mac’s stock specifications for proper computer gaming.
+The argument usually begins and ends with most Macs’ lack of a powerful GPU, and restrictive hardware designs.

-Related: Sony looks at Microsoft and develops app to let you stream PS4 games on PC and Mac

-Whether the specifications of a Mac pale in comparison to a gaming PCs, the market for gaming on an Apple computer still exists among many of its users.
+While the options for playing games on a Mac are limited compared to Windows PCs, the Mac gaming library has come a long way.
 Recently, more A-list games have become available for play via Mac, pleasing hoards of Apple-loyal gamers.
-So while the debate rages on over which computer can run a higher resolution copy of Deus Ex: Human Revolution, Mac users now have the ability to topple a Zerg army, escape from the fringes of Hell, or beat the heck out of the Joker.
+You can play plenty of big-name games like Life is Strange and Civilization VI without a dedicated gaming PC.
+We’ve narrowed down a list of the best Mac games — in no particular order — for all you Apple loyalists.

 Starcraft II: Wings of Liberty ($20)